 - Time Requirements.
 Face to face courses during a fall/spring semester require three hours of study outside of the classroom for each hour in class.
-Thus for a three credit course, each week during the regular semester consists of three hours in class and nine hours outside of class, for a total of 12 hours per week.
-For an online course, the numbers are the same, but (obviously) all 12 hours are outside of class. - Time Management.
+Thus for a four credit course, each week during the regular semester consists of four hours in class and twelve hours outside of class, for a total of 16 hours per week.
+For an online course, the numbers are the same, but (obviously) all 16 hours are outside of class. - Time Management.
 A very important part of taking an online course is effective time management.
 Set aside specific time blocks during the week to work on this course.
-Think of these times as the "meeting times" of the course.
-Work on this course during the same times each week to keep yourself on track. - Communication.
+Pay attention to assignment deadlines.
+This is NOT a self-paced course, where the assignments may be completed at your own pace by the end of the semester.
+There are specific deadlines for every assignment, and they cannot be extended under any circumstance. - Communication.
 In an online course, our primary method of communication is by email and the Online Course Portal (details below).
-It is essential that you be reachable by email, so if you do not currently check your official MCC email every day, you must start.
+It is essential that you be reachable by email, so if you do not currently check your official college email every day, you must start.
 I will assume that 24 hours after I send you an email you will have read it, and you will be responsible for its contents.
 No exceptions.
 If your access to email is inconsistent, then an online course is a very bad choice.